Hydrodynamic limit of the symmetric exclusion process on complete Riemannian manifolds and principal bundles: Introduction

 \section{Introduction}

 Interacting particle systems serve as microscopic models from which macroscopic non-equilibrium behaviour can be derived.
-An example is the hydrodynamic limit where one derives partial differential equations for macroscopic quantities such as the particle density by appropriate scaling of space and time in the microscopic particle dynamics, see for e.g. the monographs of Kipnis and Landim \cite{kipnis_scaling_1999}, DeMasi and Presutti \cite{demasi_mathematical_1992}, and Spohn \cite{spohn_large_1991}.
-A well-known and thoroughly studied example of an interacting system is the symmetric exclusion process (SEP) introduced by Spitzer \cite{spitzer_interaction_1970} (see also Liggett \cite{liggett_interacting_2005}), where particles perform random walks with the restriction of having at most one particle per site.
+An example is the hydrodynamic limit where one derives partial differential equations for macroscopic quantities such as the particle density by appropriate scaling of space and time in the microscopic particle dynamics, see e.g. the monographs of Kipnis and Landim \cite{kipnis_scaling_1999}, DeMasi and Presutti \cite{demasi_mathematical_1992}, and Spohn \cite{spohn_large_1991}.
+A well-known and thoroughly studied example of an interacting system is the symmetric exclusion process (SEP) introduced by Spitzer \cite{spitzer_interaction_1970} (see also Liggett \cite{liggett_interacting_2005}, Chapter 8), where particles perform random walks with the restriction of having at most one particle per site.
 For this model in the standard setting of the $d$-dimensional lattice with nearest neighbour jumps, the hydrodynamic limit is the heat equation which can be derived after diffusive rescaling of space and time.

-At present, hydrodynamic limits have been considered mostly on the lattice or a discrete torus, and the macroscopic space is either $\R^d$ or the $d$-dimensional torus.
-Let us mention important geometric cases where the hydrodynamic limit of the (SEP) was obtained: Faggionato \cite{Faggionato2022} considered random environments, in particular Delaunay's triangulations from an homogeneous Poisson point process (PPP) for which the limiting heat equation has an homogenised diffusion matrix.
-Chen \cite{1705.10290} considered suitable infinite graphs, namely, fractals.
+At present, hydrodynamic limits have been considered mostly on the lattice $\mathbb{Z}^d$ or on a discrete torus, and the corresponding macroscopic space is then either $\R^d$ or the $d$-dimensional torus.
+Let us mention a few cases where the hydrodynamic limit of the (SEP) was obtained beyond the Euclidean setting: Faggionato \cite{Faggionato2022} considered symmteric exclusion processes in random environments, including Delaunay's triangulations starting from a homogeneous Poisson point process for which the limiting heat equation has a homogenized diffusion matrix.
+Chen and Gonçalvez \cite{1705.10290, chen1} studied hydrodynamic limits for particle systems on graphs approximating a fractal such as the Sierpinski gasket.